top of page

 Pastors can also encourage the members and ministries to prioritize evangelism in the following ways:

-1. Regularly invite unbelievers (relatives, friends, coworkers, etc.) to Bible study, the Lord’s Day service, and ministry or other opportunities where they can hear the gospel.
+1. Regularly invite unbelievers (relatives, friends, coworkers, etc.) to Bible study, Sunday service, or other opportunities where they can hear the gospel.
 In an evangelistic church, unbelievers should expect to hear or read about the gospel at some point when the church comes together.

-2. Integrate teaching of the gospel and evangelism in your ministry meetings, events, and activities.
+2. Integrate gospel teaching and evangelism in your ministry meetings, events, and activities.
 Also, teach the implications of salvation on Christian living.

-3. Routinely follow up with visitors (preferably by phone or other personal avenues) who attend the Lord's Day service for the first time.
+3. Routinely follow up with visitors (preferably by phone or other avenues) who attend the Sunday Day service for the first time.
 Communicate the gospel in your conversation.

 4. Partner with other churches to serve the community (e.g., food and clothing distribution) and use those opportunities to proclaim the gospel.